kornia/kornia/CONTRIBUTING.rst

 - Format your code:

   - We follow `PEP8 style guide <https://www.python.org/dev/peps/pep-0008>`_.
-  - Use ``yapf`` to autoformat: https://github.com/google/yapf
+  - Use ``pre-commit`` to autoformat each commit before push: https://pre-commit.com/.
-    For doing so, just run the following from the repository root
+    For doing so, just install it for this repository:

   .. code:: bash

-    make yapf
-    # OR for specific folder/path
-    yapf kornia/jit -rip
+    pre-commit install

 - Changes to PEP8: